2003 Toyota Prius -- from North America - Comments

 2nd Apr 2006, 16:40

-1) Carbon Dioxide and water emissions are much less toxic than what the cars put out now, don't forget, Hybrids still use gasoline, just less of it.
-If cars were actually running on pure ethanol, there would be no sulphur dioxide, unburned hydrocarbons or nitrogen oxide-non naturally occurring chemicals, unlike carbon dioxide.
+1) Carbon dioxide and water emissions are much less toxic than what the cars put out now, don't forget, Hybrids still use gasoline, just less of it.
+If cars were actually running on pure ethanol, there would be no sulphur dioxide, unburned hydrocarbons or nitrogen oxide - non naturally occurring chemicals, unlike carbon dioxide.

-2) Several resources I looked at rated the Ford Escape hybrid at 36 city/31 highway, hybridcars.com also states that the Escape beats the Lexus AND Highlander hybrids in fuel economy.
+2) Several resources I looked at rated the Ford Escape hybrid at 36 city/31 highway, and hybridcars.com also states that the Escape beats the Lexus AND Highlander hybrids in fuel economy.

 3) To say hybrid SUV's are a step in the wrong direction is just plain silly.
-SUV's are popular among Americans for good reason, for example, my Uncle's Suburban will haul eight people, all their luggage in the back, plus tons more on the roof, PLUS carry a trailer.
+SUV's are popular among Americans for good reason; for example, my Uncle's Suburban will haul eight people, all their luggage in the back, plus tons more on the roof, PLUS carry a trailer.
 Try doing that with a Prius.
 Many people have SUV's for good reason, and can take on tasks that would otherwise require two Subaru's.

 4) You claim that the Honda Civic hybrid is proof that people want hybrid cars to look different from their counter parts.
 Let's not forget though, that the Honda Civic hybrid and the regular Honda Civic are nearly identical in appearance, except maybe for the wheels, and the fact that it says "Hybrid" on the back.
-To me, it doesn't matter whether the future cars will be hybrid, electric, biodiesel, ethanol or whatever else may come, the common goal should be to get our nation off the dependency on foreign oil.
+To me, it doesn't matter whether the future cars will be hybrid, electric, biodiesel, ethanol or whatever else may come; the common goal should be to get our nation off the dependency on foreign oil.

 3rd Apr 2006, 16:39